aws-samples/web-hosting-architecture-examples-for-china-region-terraform/README.md

 ### Verify & Troubleshooting

-Use your own domain, and S3 bucket endpoint to verify if both could visit the example website
+Please use your own domain, and S3 bucket endpoint to verify if both URL could be used to visit the example website.

 >Note: In China, because of regulation requirements，it's expected that you can't use Cloudfront's default domain(xxx.cloudfront.cn) for visiting，this is not an error.